marshallford/terraform-ansible-k3s/examples/proxmox/README.md

 # Proxmox Example

-This complete example demonstrates how to deploy a k3s cluster onto the Proxmox virtualization platform using the [`bpg/proxmox`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider.
+This example demonstrates how to deploy a k3s cluster onto the Proxmox virtualization platform using the [`bpg/proxmox`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider.

 ## Prerequisites